 If you make $2,000 next month and you budgeted $400 for food, then you have $400 to spend on food.
 Not $401, not $500.
 You don’t have all $2,000 in your bank account for food.
 If you budgeted $30 for clothes, you don’t have money for a $50 dollar pair of jeans.
 If you save this month’s $30 clothes then next month when you allow yourself $30 more for clothes, you can buy a $50 pair of jeans.
 But this month, even though your paycheck was $2000, you don’t have $50 for jeans if you only budgeted $30 for clothes.
 The budget categories tell you how much you can spend, not your bank account balance.
 Make sense?

 The next steps are tracking your spending and adjusting your budget accordingly.
 Those are really separate tasks from making your budget, so they’re covered in other posts in this series.
-You can find them here.
+You can learn to track spending and adjust your budget accordingly here.

 Your “homework” for today is to print out that template or open it in google docs and make your first budget.
 Like I said earlier, most people say it takes a few months to get your budgeting down… accurate numbers, the systems you like, how to talk about it with your spouse.
 It took us 5 years.
 It doesn’t have to be perfect today, just start!
 Hopefully it’ll take you less than 5 years 😉